 Peer mentoring is a one-on-one relationship between a first-year student and an upper-level student in the same/similar field.
 The mentors often help their first-year mentees choose classes, prepare for finals, locate an apartment, and find their way around Iowa City.
 The peer mentoring program is a fun and rewarding way for first-year students to make friends, get connected to resources, and become a part of the university and community.

-In addition to one-on-one communication, mentors and mentees participate in several small-group meetings and scheduled workshops throughout the year that range in topic from learning about the Iowa City/Coralville area to living a safe/healthy lifestyle to finding research, internship, and study abroad opportunities.
+In addition to one-on-one communication, mentors and mentees participate in several small-group meetings and scheduled workshops throughout the year that range in topic from learning about mindfulness to learning about the process of applying to nursing, medical, pharmacy, or graduate school, to finding research, internship, and study abroad opportunities.
 It is an opportunity for first-year students at the University of Iowa to learn from someone who has "been there, done that" – what better way to make the most of your college experience than by getting the inside line?!

 How does it work?

-WiSE matches first-year women in science, engineering, math, technology, and healthcare fields one-on-one with upper-level undergraduate women in similar majors/career paths.
+WiSE matches first-year women in STEM majors one-on-one with upper-level undergraduate women in similar majors/career paths.

 On average, 200 undergraduate women per year participate in the mentoring program.
 One-on-one communication between mentors and mentees is essential, but we work hard to give all women a chance to interact, learn from each other, and form connections.
-Some past events include: Sunday suppers at local restaurants, pumpkin-carving party, How to Apply to Medical School seminar, lunch with faculty, touring local companies, and many more!
+Some past events include: board game night, decorating cookies, painting pumpkins around Halloween, and attending a Iowa Women's Basketball game.

 Are you interested in joining WiSE Mentoring?!
-Click here for application information.
+Click the "Become a Mentee" tab for more information.

 Seventy-one percent of first-year women who entered this program in Fall 1999 completed science or engineering degrees in May of 2003, a percentage that significantly exceeds the national trend of 30-46 percent completion rates.